 B. Justification

-When an employee requests a cash advance, Cash Advance Section in Payment Services determines whether a cash advance is justified based on the specific circumstances of the travel.
+When an employee requests a cash advance, the Cash Advance Section in Payment Services determines whether a cash advance is justified based on the specific circumstances of the travel.
 An employee may be eligible for a cash advance if any of the following are true:

 The cash advance requested is a minimum of $100.00.